Eyelid Surgery Procedure

 Dr Lanzer recommends keeping your head elevated for a couple of days after the procedure; this can be done by sleeping on an extra pillow.
 By keeping your head elevated, you can reduce any swelling that may have been caused by the eyelid surgery.

-In most cases, the cosmetic surgeon will use suture strips to support the eyelids after the procedure.
+In most cases, the cosmetic surgery will use suture strips to support the eyelids after the procedure.
 These strips can also be replaced if replacement should be needed.

 During the recovery period, patients should also clean their eyes with water to keep dirt away from the treatment area.
 Dr Lanzer may also prescribe an ointment or eye drops to keep the eyes clean after the procedure.